Ganesh-P03/davinci/HighLevel_Documentation/Language_Specification.md

 4. Similar to popular languages with similar features like variables, arrays, lists, and sub-routines in procedural languages.
 5. It also allows for constructing and manipulating objects.
 6. Issues: Only 3 primitive types, 2 control structures - if and else and while
-7. Also features null inheritance
+7. It also features null inheritance
 8. Garbage collection:
     1. It has no garbage collection
     2. Objects must be disposed of explicitly by the programmer

 **List of Features:**